 - Completing annual quotas for Continuing Legal Education (“CLE”) in Nevada, and

 - Following the Nevada Supreme Court’s Rules of Professional Conduct for Attorneys.
 In other words, you are obligated to act ethically.1

-People who don’t meet these requirements to become or remain a lawyer in Nevada may not provide legal services.
-Consequently, the legal definition of the Nevada crime of the “unauthorized practice of law” is when someone practices law under either of the following conditions:2
+If you do not meet these requirements to become or remain a lawyer in Nevada, you may not provide legal services.
+Consequently, the legal definition of the Nevada crime of the “unauthorized practice of law” is when you practice law under either of the following conditions:2

 - You are disbarred as an attorney by the Nevada State Bar.
-(This also includes situations where the person received a “disciplinary resignation” from the Nevada State Bar.)
+(This also includes situations where you received a “disciplinary resignation” from the Nevada State Bar.)

-- The person’s law license is currently suspended by the Nevada State Bar.
+- Your law license is currently suspended by the Nevada State Bar.

-- The person is currently an inactive member of the Nevada State Bar, which means that the attorney has voluntarily waived his/her authority to practice law in the state.
-This often happens if the person retires or moves to another state.
+- You are currently an inactive member of the Nevada State Bar, which means that you have voluntarily waived your authority to practice law in the state.
+This often happens if you retire or move to another state.

 - You have never been a member of the Nevada State Bar.

 Aiding UPL in Nevada

 Note that as a licensed, active attorney, you violate NRS 7.285 by helping non-attorneys engage in the unauthorized practice of law.
 Criminal defense attorney Michael Becker gives a common example involving loan modification scams: